 Best Kids Books with Science Ideas

 9. Magic School Bus series by Joanna Cole

 8. Your Fantastic Elastic Brain by JoAnn Deak

 I know, I know.
 Technically, this is a non-fiction book.
 But I have included it because my kids loved this book and it presents the brain and the function of learning and trying new things in an exciting and accessible way.
-This is an important message to children too! [picture book, ages 6 and up]
+This is an important growth mindset message to children too! [picture book, ages 6 and up]

-7. Pop up books Encyclopedia Prehistorica: Dinosaurs, Encyclopedia Prehistorica: Sharks & Sea Monsters, Young Naturalist’s Pop-up Handbook: Beetles, and Young Naturalist’s Pop-up Handbook: Butterflies by Robert Sabuda [pop up picture books, ages 3-adult]
+7. Pop up books Encyclopedia Prehistorica: Dinosaurs, Encyclopedia Prehistorica: Sharks & Sea Monsters, Encyclopedia Prehistorica: Mega-Beasts by Robert Sabuda

-My across the street neighbor is best friends with Robert Sabuda.
+My across-the-street neighbor is best friends with Robert Sabuda.
 He’s an “uncle” to her two sons and sounds like a really nice man.
 I have to remember to bug her to score me some books the next time she visits.
 I’m a huge fan of his and my kids LOVE his books.
 We have the Dinosaur and the Sharks book and I need to get (or score!) the Mythology book for my 5th grader.
 My Kindergartener has read these books about a thousand times.
 What is great about them is that the pop-ups are amazing but the book is so layered with interesting factoids that there is always something new to learn.
-The only thing that stresses me out is trying to make sure the elaborate pop ups don’t get destroyed.
+The only thing that stresses me out is trying to make sure the elaborate pop-ups don’t get destroyed.
 I should have a zen moment and let it go, but these books are too gorgeous to destroy!
-They also make GREAT gifts!
+They also make GREAT gifts! [pop up picture books, ages 3 and up]

 6. The Reinvention of Edison Thomas by Jacqueline Houtman

 The nice folks at Raab Associates sent me a copy of this book.
 I just finished it the other night (thank god because I was just lacking one more book for this list!).
 Gabe is a nerd who is about to get a stepbrother, Zack, as his father is getting remarried.
 He’s very excited to have a new sibling being an only child.
 The problem is impressing Zack.
 He reeks of coolness while Gabe is really, really smart.
 In fact, he’s so smart that he qualifies for a special sleep away camp that requires an I.Q. test, a.k.a.
 Nerd Camp.
 Reconciling trying to impress Zack with being himself gets solved with a simple experiment.
-Queston: Am I a nerd who only has nerdy adventures?
-Hypothesis: No. Gabe spends his time at Nerd Camp trying to build his case but in the end realizes that there is no reason to be ashamed of being nerdy.
+Question: Am I a nerd who only has nerdy adventures?
+Hypothesis: No. Gabe spends his time at Nerd Camp trying to build his case but in the end, realizes that there is no reason to be ashamed of being nerdy.
 And Zack agrees after Gabe saves him from a snake! [middle grade, ages 8 and up]